Rally Together: Bringing Dignity to Women

 Also, representing the Red Ribbon Skirt Society was Advocate Sunny Red Bear, a survivor that has overcame her trauma and now shares her story in hopes to heal other women going through this negative cycle of life.

-Rallying Together: Working with Call to Freedom and Other Partners
+Rallying Together: Working with Partners

 The most important aspect of the entire event was the UNITY amongst various organizations across the state, standing in solidarity to #ProtectI90.